 ESL in Italy Option #2: International Schools

-International schools are, by far, the highest-paying ESL jobs in Italy.
+International schools are, by far, the highest-paying ESL joss in Italy.
 The students typically come from higher socioeconomic backgrounds and pay higher tuition rates.
 However, the premium salary comes at the cost of more intense competition for these jobs and more rigorous hiring standards.

 Here is a posting from Milan International School: